Infinite geodesics, competition interfaces and the second class particle in the scaling limit: A portrait of interfaces

-Notice that a UGP in the zero set of $d_p$ must have its unique geodesic ending at $p$.
-By the UGC condition, since $(x,t)$ is an interior point, there are UGPs $(x',t)$ and $(x'',t)$ that lie in the zero set and for which $x' \leq x \leq x''$.
-The unique geodesic from $(x',t)$ has to stay to the left of $g$, so that $p \leq g(0)$.
-Similarly, the geodesic from $(x'',t)$ stays to the right of $g$, so $g(0) \geq p$ as well.
+Notice that a UGP in the zero set of $d_p$ must have its unique geodesic starting at $(p,0)$.
+By the UGC, since $(x,t)$ is an interior point of the zero set, there are UGPs $(x',t)$ and $(x'',t)$ that lie in the zero set and for which $x' < x < x''$.
+The unique geodesic to $(x',t)$ has to stay to the left of $g$, so that $p \leq g(0)$.
+Similarly, the geodesic to $(x'',t)$ stays to the right of $g$, so $g(0) \geq p$ as well.